Delegations to the Middle East and Latin America

 Since the 1920s, the Fellowship of Reconciliation has sent delegations of peacemakers to regions of the world in conflict and to nations regarded as U.S. enemies.
 This people-to-people outreach, a form of civilian diplomacy, has taken Americans to such places as Vietnam, the former Soviet Union, Iraq, Nicaragua, Israel/Palestine, and the Philippines.

-Latin America: In 2014, FOR is co-organizing an International Fellowship of Reconciliation to Colombia, from March 16 to 28.
+Latin America: In 2014, FOR co-organized an International Fellowship of Reconciliation to Colombia.

 Middle East: Today, only a few hundred U.S. citizens visit Iran each year.
 Travel to Iran with FOR, and you will not only enjoy the beauty of Iran and famous Persian hospitality but also join a growing global network of grassroots civilian diplomats working to prevent war and change U.S. foreign policy.

 FOR works with partner organizations to support peace in Afghanistan.
 In September 2011, FOR sponsored an Afghanistan Peace and Clean Water delegation in partnership with the Afghan Youth Peace Volunteers (AYPV).
 FOR also promotes AYPV solidarity delegations to the region organized by Voices for Creative Nonviolence.